Abdelilah Saber

-Abdelilah Saber (عبد الإله صابر; born 21 April 1974) is a Moroccan retired footballer who played as a right back.
+Abdelilah Saber (عبد الإله صابر; born 21 April 1974) is a Moroccan former professional footballer who played as a right-back.

 Club career

 Born in Casablanca, Saber played his first professional years with local Wydad Athletic Club.
 In January 1997, he began playing in Europe, signing with Sporting Clube de Portugal.

 With the Lisbon side, Saber struggled initially, but eventually became first-choice.
 In January 2000, however, he lost his place to newly arrived César Prates, as the Lions eventually won the national championship, the first in 18 years – he still contributed to the feat with 18 matches.

 Saber would play the next four years in Italy, initially being loaned to S.S.C.
 Napoli, moving to that club alongside Sporting teammates Facundo Quiroga and Luís Vidigal.
 The move was made permanent at the end of the season, as Napoli relegated from the Serie A, and the player played the remainder of his career in the country in the Serie B – two more years at Naples and one with Torino FC – retiring at only 30.